 No dig gardening is a practical approach to organic gardening.
 It involves leaving the soil in your garden as undisturbed as possible.
 It is, of course, almost certain that you will still dig in your garden at some point or another – to make planting holes, for example, or to unearth potato tubers.
-But no dig gardening differs from more ‘traditional’ gardening in that it does not involve digging in order to aerate the soil, or to incorporate organic matter into it to improve fertility or soil texture.
+But this differs from more ‘traditional’ gardening in that it does not involve digging in order to aerate the soil, or to incorporate organic matter into it to improve fertility or soil texture.

 Why Adopt a No Dig Approach?

 Don’t dig in your garden, let the earthworms and other organisms do the work!

 There are many reasons why adopting a no dig approach is a good idea.
 The benefits to the gardener might be reason enough.
 No more sore muscles and aching back – more time to sit back, relax, and enjoy the fruits of your labors.
 But there are numerous benefits for your garden too.
 For example, such no digging techniques will:

 - Allow for a healthy soil ecosystem that teems with life.

 - Improve soil texture, fertility and moisture retentiveness over time.

 - Improve your yield, and the quality of the yield that your garden can provide.

 Soil is far, far more than just ‘dirt’!

 Understanding why the no dig method is such a good idea begins with an understanding of what soil actually is.
 Many people think of soil simply as ‘dirt’.
 But a healthy topsoil is far more than just that.
 Soil is not just organic matter and the particles of clay, silt, sand etc. that make up its structure.
 It is a whole ecosystem that teems with living creatures.
 Bacteria, fungi, and larger soil dwelling organisms like earthworms all play their roles in a complex living system known as the ‘soil web’.